Sydney gay and lesbian Mardi Gras dykes on bikes

 Credit: Contented Traveller

-After you have had your full dose of drag queens, glitter and costumes, which you never will get sick of, go into Hyde Park as each of the groups is putting the final touches to their dance routines before the Sydney Mardi Gras Parade.
+After you’ve had your fill of drag queens, glitter and costumes (which you never will get sick of), go into Hyde Park as each of the groups puts the final touches to their dance routines before the Sydney Mardi Gras Parade.

 SYdney 2018 Mardi Gras Parade